Crossbite: Understanding and Treating This Common Issue

 2. Functional Issues and Bad Habits:

-• Tongue Thrusting: Habitually pushing the tongue against or between the teeth during swallowing can disrupt the proper alignment of the teeth.
-In addition to the crossbite, this can lead to a gap between the upper and lower front teeth when the mouth is closed.
-This malocclusion is called an open bite.
+• Tongue Thrusting: Pushing the tongue against or between the teeth while swallowing can misalign teeth and may cause an open bite — a gap between the upper and lower front teeth when the mouth is closed.

 Why are oral functions so important in jaw development and dental alignment?